napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 ## Coordinate system
 The manipulator coordinate system is defined with an affine transformation relative to the layer data coordinate system.
 The manipulator transformation is defined as a translation and a 3x3 transformation matrix (rotation and scale).
-The translation is stored in the `manipulator.centroid` property and the transformation is stored in the `manipulator. rot_mat` property.
+The translation is stored in the `manipulator.translation` property and the transformation is stored in the `manipulator. rot_mat` property.
 The rotation is applied before the translation.

 ## Translators